 For video that is shared on public webspace it can be a good idea to upload to YouTube first, add subtitles there, then embed within the CMS page.
 This will maximize the likelihood of being found and will make it easy for users to display captions/subtitles on demand and event to request automatic translation to other languages.
 Note that UAA is using Universal Subtitles which makes it easy to caption any videos used on university webpages.

 Using the Content of Others is common.
 There are all kinds of videos out there on YouTube, and often, they are a great match for the courses, programs, and other offerings we offer.
 One best practice is to search for existing material using advanced searches and filters.
 For example, in a YouTube search you can simply enter the keyword then a comma and the letters cc to search for only captioned videos on a given topic.
 Like this:

-If there is no accessible video on the topic you need, and the video you want to use is not accessible, you should request a consultation with an accessibility intern.
+If there is no accessible video on the topic you need, and the video you want to use is not accessible, please request a consultation with the UAA Faculty Technology Center.